iceglow/node-red-contrib-deepstack/README.md

 **msg.outlinedImage**: Image buffer with rectangular outline around detected objects.
 Only if config option *drawPredictions* is true.

+## Node Custom Model
+Sends an image to the Deepstack Custom Model API and outputs the predictions.

+### Inputs
+The input message should contain the image to process.

+**msg.payload**: Image buffer to process.

+### Outputs
+The output contains all predictions made by the Custom Model API.

+**msg.payload**: Deepstack Custom Model predictions.

+**msg.success**: Deepstack call status.

+**msg.duration**: Deepstack call duration.

+**msg.originalImage**: The image buffer processed.

+**msg.outlinedImage**: Image buffer with rectangular outline around detected objects.
+Only if config option *drawPredictions* is true.

 ## Troubleshooting
 Common errors and fixes